| Panagia Vlahernon

 place of repentance and redemption for those men leading a

 all pilgrims and visitors.
+Visitng hours are 11am to 3:30pm Tuesday through Sunday.
+Please note that the monastery is closed on Mondays.
 Please call before visiting the

 monastery and if you would like to have confession or spiritual